I’m talking color today! Since I missed a day in the 31 Day Blog Challenge yesterday, I decided to beef it up today! 😉

 PMS 432 = 58.1% Black / 25.71% MarineBlue / 9.1% Green / 7.09% White

 Once the PMS colors are mixed, they can be used in a screen (stencil) or printing plate.

 CMYK is now used in the way of digital printing.
-There are companies like Spoonflower that use this process to print fabric, and a whole bunch of new t-shirt printing companies that use this process on shirts and apparel.
+There are companies like Spoonflower that use this process to print fabric.
+A whole bunch of new t-shirt printing companies are using this process on shirts and apparel too.
 This technology is getting better and better every year.
 It works great for custom items, especially for photographic images where hundreds of colors are actually used.
 However, color saturation and ability to match exact colors still leave a lot to be desired.

 RGB and HEX are both terms for colors on a screen.
+They are based on colored light.
 RGB or Red, Green, and Blue are the three hues of light that create all colors on computer screens, monitors, lit signs, etc.; and HEX codes are used for identifying it’s specific colors.

 When designing on a computer, you are looking at RGB color, and when you print you will be using either CMYK or PMS color.
 The transition between the two can be challenging the first time you try to print something.

 If I were designing a T-shirt or fabric, I would use PMS colors.
 I would use the printed book as my guide since the monitor only shows color in RGB.
 The PMS colors would be specially mixed and used as solid or spot color fills.

 If I were designing a magazine ad, I would use CMYK.
 CMYK is printed as a tiny dot matrix of these four colors that overlap to create full color prints.
 I may even throw in a special PMS color pop, if I have the extra money for printing.